andrelgf1/beginner_tutorials/readme.md

 ```
 ### Running nodes changing the publishing frequency

-If the user desrires to change the publishing rate in the topic
+If the user desires to change the publishing rate in the topic,
-Run the nodes using the launch file passing asargument the desired frequency
+Run the nodes using the launch file passing as argument the desired frequency

 ```
 source devel/setup.bash